dorotapalicova/task/README.md

 ### Configure environment variables (optional)

 The default DB config is in `docker-compose.yaml`.
-You can adjust:
+Before first run you can adjust:

 ```
 POSTGRES_DB=usermanager